Naturalization Guide to Becoming a U.S. Citizen

 • Ability to get citizenship for children born outside of the U.S.

-• Ability to leave the live outside of the U.S. without the risk of losing your status
+• Ability to live outside of the U.S. without the same risk of losing your status as a permanent resident

 3. Naturalization Requirements